RGB vs CMYK: Differences & Usage Tips

 RGB and CMYK are the two main color choices for visual media, but choosing the right one can have a huge impact on the end result of your project.
-While RGB is better for on screen viewing, CMYK gives a better result for printed media.
-Here we’ll take an in-depth look at the main differences between them and how to make the right choice.
+But when to use RGB vs CMYK, and what’s the difference between them?

 {{GENERAL_PORTFOLIO="/dev/components"}}